ssettle3/ngBeers/Readme.md

-# Journal
+# Beers 'Round The World

 ## Description
- * A journal application using Angular
+ * A catalog of beers from around the world.

 ## Want this app?
  * Clone my repo